-There’s other pilots, and they all struggle to study and make friends in Tokyo-3, a futuristic version of the city purpose-built after the apocalyptic Second Impact.
+There are other pilots, and they all struggle to study and make friends in Tokyo-3, a futuristic version of the city purpose-built after the apocalyptic Second Impact.
 Trying to save the world and do homework is hard, wouldn’t you know.
-Thankfully, we’re Evangelion experts, and this is exactly how you should approach the legendary franchise.
+Thankfully, we’re Evangelion experts, and this is the correct Neon Genesis Evangelion watch order.

 What’s the best Neon Genesis Evangelion watch order?